 As the digital media industry matures, it’s becoming easier for publishers to reach the point of profitability soon after opening business.
 Media organisations are dramatising news to help maximise monetisation opportunities.
 The war for attention has gotten to such a point where news is being sensationalised with all sorts of insensitive and ‘clickbait worthy’ headlines.

 Television Rating Point is a method to evaluate programmes based on views, which are usually calculated on a per-second basis.
 The higher the TRP, higher the profit.
 Advertisements are a major factor as well.
 According to the FICCI-EY report, news channels currently occupy 13% share (amounting to Rs 3,640 crore) in the overall advertising volume.
 These news channels earn in lakhs per day from increased viewership.

 Indian TV news channels were expected to rake up to thousands of crores during the 2019 elections.
-If politics can rake up thousands then how much will a case that includes an aspiring Bollywood star, drug-fuelled celebrities and a killer girlfriend make?
+If politics can rake up thousands, then how much will a case that includes an aspiring Bollywood star, drug-fuelled celebrities and a killer girlfriend make?

-News channels are supposed to release unbiased news instead of entrenched misogyny, conspiracy and an unsure narrative.
-The Press Council of India has sent an advisory to TV channels on the coverage of the Sushant Singh Rajput’s case.
+News channels are supposed to show unbiased news instead of entrenched misogyny, conspiracy and an unsure narrative.
+The Press Council of India has sent an advisory to TV channels on the coverage of Sushant Singh Rajput’s case.
 It seeks to restrain the megalomaniacal coverage of the film star by the media.

-The failure of the Modi government in handling the COVID -19 pandemic, the standoff with China in Ladakh, the economy and the migrant labour crisis are all issues that are screaming for coverage.
+The failure of the Modi government in handling the Covid -19 pandemic, the standoff with China in Ladakh, the economy and the migrant labour crisis are all issues that are screaming for coverage.
 The people of India need to be distracted from the woes of the Indian government and what’s more perfect than a case like this.

 In case you are left in the dark by our honorary media, here is what has been happening in the country: